zerjioang/ddns-cloudflare/README.md

 ## Goal

-It updates your device (raspberru pi, beaglebone, linux, container, vm, etc) IP address on a Dynamic DNS provider like Cloudflare so that you can forget about device IP and use it a DNS name.
+It updates your device (raspberry pi, beaglebone, linux, container, vm, etc) IP address on a Dynamic DNS provider like Cloudflare so that you can forget about device IP and use it a DNS name.

 ## Requirements